pombase/website/src/docs/about/citing-pombase.PomBase.md

 ### Canto

-To cite the online curaton tool Canto, use:
+To cite the online curation tool Canto, use:

 ::: { .publication-badges }
 <app-publication-badge [doi]="'10.1093/bioinformatics/btu103'"></app-publication-badge>